abhiwand/atk/api-doc/src/main/resources/python/frame/correlation.rst

-Calculate correlation for exactly two columns.
+Calculate correlation for two columns of current frame.

-Compute the correlation for two columns.

 Parameters
 ----------